The FM Professional

 Hybrid-change-strategies

-Change can be a scary thing!
-Especially in uncharted waters, like adopting a new workplace model without historical data to lead the way.
+Change isn’t easy, especially when you’re adopting a new workplace model without historical data to lead the way.

-This is as true for employees as it is for managers and space planners.
-Which is why the latter need to make the transition as simple, painless, and as organic as possible.
+This is as true for employees as it is for managers and space planners—-which is why it’s crucial to make the transition as simple, painless, and organic as possible.

-That starts with communicating the ‘why’ of the office.
-Whether that’s team building and collaboration in the workplace (always critical, since having work friendships increases productivity and engagement), supporting their work style (not everyone can easily focus at their home office), or providing or receiving mentorship.
+The first step is properly communicating the ‘why’ of the office.
+Set clear expectations about why you are making changes—-whether that’s team building and collaboration in the workplace (always critical, since having work friendships increases productivity and engagement), supporting their work style (not everyone can easily focus at their home office), or providing or receiving mentorship.
+Take the time to explain how your hybrid work policy will benefit employee well-being.

-From there, with the right goals, messaging, and technology in place, companies can begin the process of rolling out new strategies.
+From there, companies can begin the process of rolling out new strategies.

 “It really comes down to understanding what your business is, what your priorities are, and then aligning the space type in the office space for that need.”